 Diagnosing well - 1.30pm

 There's no need to stay for the full three hours.

 Caring for a person living with dementia can be stressful and physically and emotionally demanding at the best of times.
 But, during a global pandemic this situation can be exacerbated with many carers of partners living with dementia having found themselves isolated in their own home and many local authorities having changed practices completely, such as moving from all ‘in person’ needs assessments and respite to all online or telephone provision.
-Whilst many local authorities are trying to return to pre-Covid-19 practices, our interim research findings suggest that carers continue to feel disempowered in understanding and dealing with their legal rights.
+Whilst many local authorities are trying to return to pre-Covid-19 practices, our research findings suggest that carers continue to feel disempowered in understanding and dealing with their legal rights.

 Having identified these difficulties, and in collaboration with the University of Manchester’s Justice Hub, Manchester Metropolitan University (MMU), and GM Law Centre (GMLC), this event will seek to provide positive legal help and guidance to carers, as well as provide a social opportunity for carers of people living with dementia to meet and share their experiences.